-Well it seems Mixology Monday piqued my curiosity about shooters.
-Why?
-Well because they seem to be very photogenic and colourful.
-So with my new lightbox for photographs I decided that I’d make a few shooters and then photograph them.
-It worked out fairly well, since I was taking pictures with one hand and holding a pipette in the other.
-Yep, I use a pipette to make layered shooters because it is a magnitude easier and a whole lot faster.
-The spoon thing is old school and can result in a mess, but with a pipette you never make a mistake, unless you get the liqueur order wrong.
+Shots after midnight are never a good idea, but occasionally with good friends, they are worth it.
+If they are layered properly they are photogenic, colourful and fun—because bars and drinking are supposed to be fun.
+For this technique I use a glass pipette to make layered shooters because it is a magnitude easier and a whole lot faster.
+The spoon thing is old school and can result in a mess, but with a pipette, you never make a mistake, unless you get the liqueur order wrong.
 Follow along for a little more enlightenment.

 A pipette is like a large glass straw with a bulb in the middle (see picture).
-A few years back I picked up a box of 9ml pipettes (odd size, but perfect for a 30ml shot glass) on eBay for a few bucks and they do a great job layering shoots and pousse cafes, not that I make a lot of them.
+A few years back I picked up a box of 9ml pipettes (odd size, but perfect for a 30ml shot glass) on eBay for a few bucks and they do a great job layering shoots and pousse cafes.
 The reason a pipette works so well is that you can submerge the tip to the bottom of the shot glass and slowly release the liqueur.
 This displaces and pushes the other liqueurs up without intermixing the two liquids resulting in nice clean layers.
-So to make a layered shot you add the liqueurs to the glass from lowest density to the highest.
+To make a layered shot you add the liqueurs to the glass from lowest density to the highest.
 There are a couple of exceptions, like the B-52 but more on that later.

-If, as a bartender or even a mixology enthusiast, you want to impress people with shooters, do it the Jerry Thomas way and make them pousse cafe style.
-Layers make the drink look good and can increase your tips.
+If you want to impress people with shooters, do it the Jerry Thomas way and make them pousse-cafe style.
+Layers make the drink look good and can increase your tips or compliments.
 Investing in a pipette and pipette bulb can help expedite your shots.
 There is no need to premix B-52’s into a speed pour jug and slosh them out.
 They look like crap and they just don’t taste the same as the layered version.

 The picture to the left is my first attempt showed the error of my ways.
 But it still made for a cool picture.